 - Bake & enjoy warm

-Once you’ve mastered these sourdough bagels, try my no-knead pumpkin spice sourdough bagels for a seasonal twist, or these super soft sourdough english muffins for breakfast.
+Once you’ve mastered my sourdough bagel recipe, try my no-knead pumpkin spice sourdough bagels for a seasonal twist, or these super soft sourdough english muffins for breakfast.
 My easy to slice sourdough sandwich bread is very popular too.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.